dioconnoi/FundamentalAnalysis/README.md

-# Fundamental Analysis Library
 By scraping data from Yahoo Finance, a full fundamental analysis can be done on a sector with just the click of a few buttons.
 Some example images can be found in the 'Examples' folder to understand what the script produces.

-*Note: This is a work-in-progess but currently fully operational already.
-Suggestions are much appreciated.*

 ## Functions
 A short description of the available functions within the package: